processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 Whether to use *new* SQL schema.
 All schemas are located at
 <https://github.com/processone/ejabberd/tree/20.03/sql>.
 There are two
 schemas available.
-The default lecacy schema allows to store one XMPP domain into one ejabberd database.
+The default legacy schema allows to store one XMPP domain into one ejabberd database.
 The *new* schema allows to handle several XMPP domains in a single ejabberd database.
 Using this *new* schema is best when serving several XMPP domains and/or changing domains